 Phase detection pixels are embedded at high density across the sensor surface to provide high speed autofocusing with excellent accuracy.

-The superior image quality coupled with the fast phase detection AF allows the camera to reach a new audience in moving subject medium format photography.
+The superior image quality coupled with the fast phase detection AF allows the camera to reach a new audience in moving subject large format photography.

 This system meets and exceeds the creative needs of professional photographers.

-This is the world’s first medium format interchangeable lens digital camera, equipped with in-body image stabilization.
-The IBIS functionality rewrites the rules for medium format cameras, giving users the ability to handhold a high resolution camera in all types of photographic scenarios.
+This is the world’s first interchangeable lens digital camera with sensor size larger than 35mm full-frame format, equipped with in-body image stabilization.
+The IBIS functionality rewrites the rules for large format cameras, giving users the ability to handhold a high resolution camera in all types of photographic scenarios.

 The vertical battery grip is now integrated in the third generation GFX camera giving enhanced durability, handling and useability.